This article was updated in May 2019.

 Tucked in between some of Charlotte’s favorite fine dining restaurants and along the trolley line is the family-run Elizabeth Creamery.
 The husband and wife duo makes each flavor and waffle cone with natural, fresh ingredients.
 Grab a classic flavor or try something different like Green Tea or Ginger.
 In addition to old-fashioned scoops, you can try a shake or sundae.

 Golden Cow Creamery

-This popular creamery, which recently expanded into SouthPark offers six classic flavors: Rich Chocolate, Creamy Vanilla, Fresh Strawberry, Mint Chocolate Chip, Salted Oreo and Dunkaroos along with 3-4 new and rotating options.
-They even always have one non-dairy, vegan option.
-Each recipe is made from real cream with no artificial syrups, fillers, preservatives or colorings.
+This popular creamery offers six classic flavors: Rich Chocolate, Creamy Vanilla, Fresh Strawberry, Mint Chocolate Chip, Salted Oreo, and Dunkaroos along with 3-4 new and rotating options.
+They also always have one non-dairy, vegan option.
+Each recipe is made from real cream with no artificial syrups, fillers, preservatives, or colorings.

 King of Pops

 What started as a used ice cream pushcart has become one of Charlotte’s most sought-after treats on warm days.
 Find King of Pops stands across the city offering a selection of their almost 500 popsicle flavors, made with fruit and dairy from local farms.

 X-tra Ball Ice Cream & Pinball

 For some good old-fashioned family fun, head to X-tra Ball.
 This part ice cream shop, part pinball parlor offers hand-dipped ice cream, hand-spun milkshakes, and authentic pinball.